WHY READ HISTORICAL BIBLICAL FICTION?

-This an excerpt from New York Times Bestselling author Angela Hunt.
-I thought it was a great piece to share with you on Seeds of Faith path of using Biblical fiction.
+This is an excerpt from New York Times Bestselling author Angela Hunt.
+I thought it was a great piece to share with you on Seeds of Faith for Women path of using Biblical fiction.

 To read the entire piece, please go to Angela’s website at www.angelahuntbooks.com.